Build Introduction

 Obol Gambling

 A final point on acquiring gear is using your Obols to target farm specific slots instead of randomly spending them on random drops.
 Similar to Kadala in Diablo 3, you can use Obol vendors in town to try and get what you’re missing.
-With Patch 2.0 when a level 60 Character spends Obols, all gear from that vendor will be 750 item power, the highest non-Ancestral in the game, allowing you to fill out gear with the affixes or Legendary Aspects you need.
+When a level 60 Character spends Obols, all gear from that vendor will be 750 item power, the highest non-Ancestral in the game, allowing you to fill out gear with the affixes or Legendary Aspects you need.

 Check out our Obol Gambling Tool Guide HERE.